TrimBiggs/calico-mesos-deployments/docs/mesos/UsageGuideDockerContainerizer.md

 #### Set up Docker daemon to use etcd as a cluster store

-You will need to configure your Docker daemon to point at the etcd cluster store as seen in our [Manual Setup guide] (../calico-with-docker/docker-network-plugin/ManualSetup.md#docker).
+You will need to configure your Docker daemon on each agent to point at the etcd cluster store, as seen in our [Manual Setup guide] (../calico-with-docker/docker-network-plugin/ManualSetup.md#docker).

 ## Install and set up Calico

 #### Install Calico on each agent

-To install Calico on each agent, run the following commands on each agent:
+To install Calico, run the following commands on each agent:

 ```
 wget https://github.com/projectcalico/calico-containers/releases/download/v0.17.0/calicoctl